JennyBrennan/manifestwho/README.md

 # ManifestWho?

-A game of guessing UK political party manifestos.
+A game of guessing UK political party manifestos: manifestwho.com.

 Manifestwho is a quiz about UK political manifestos.
 It's mainly supposed to be fun (for a niche, political kind of fun).
 It's also a little experiment into how well people can recognise messages from manifestos - we've got a suspicion it's quite hard.